 The “short block” is easy to see outside the tourist information office at 10th and Center Streets (Highways 77 and 36).
 Visitors can also pick up a brochure and map there for a walking tour of downtown Marysville.

-Pony Express statue and LifeTiles murals.
 The statue was sculpted by Richard Berger in 1984 and is now at the center of a park where the railroad tracks used to be.
-Two murals in the park depict a galloping Pony Express rider and an old steam engine morphing into a modern diesel locomotive.
+Three murals in the park depict a galloping Pony Express rider; an old steam engine morphing into a modern diesel locomotive; and photos of importance to Marysvilles’ heritage.
 Artist Rufus Seder, who created the murals, calls them “movies for the wall.”
 As the viewer walks along them, the image appears to move.
-A third mural in the center is planned.
 7th Street between Broadway and Hwy 36.

 Pony Express Home Station No. 1.
 National Register of Historic Places.
 This 1859 stone barn was used to stable the ponies during the 18 months of the Pony Express, 1860-61.
 Marysville was the first ‘home station’ west of St. Joseph (a station where riders as well as horses changed).
 Museum open April-October Mon.-Sat.
 10-5, Sun.
 12-4.
 106 S. 8th Street, 785-562-3825.